10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 }
 ```

-For components that could possibly conflicts with plugins or third-party library, use vendor prefixes.
+For components that could possibly conflict with plugins or third-party libraries, use vendor prefixes.
 Don’t use names that can be blocked by adblockers (e.g. “advertisement”).
 When in doubt, you can check a class name against [this list](https://easylist-downloads.adblockplus.org/easylist.txt) to see if it's likely to be blocked.

 <h3 id="documentation">Documentation {% include Util/top %}</h3>

-Code documentation serves two purposes: to make maintenance easier and to perform a self sanity check.
+Code documentation serves two purposes: it makes maintenance easier and it makes us stop and think about our code.
 If the explanation is too complex, maybe the code is overly complex too.
-Documenting helps keeping our code simple and maintainable.
+Documenting helps keep our code simple and maintainable.

 #### Commenting

 We follow WordPress official commenting standards.
-Do not hesitate to be very verbose with your comments, especially if this is to document a tricky hack.
+Do not hesitate to be very verbose with your comments, especially when documenting a tricky hack.
 Use comment blocks to separate the different sections of a partial, and/or to describe what styles the partial covers:

 ```css
 /**